immerse-ucsb/immerse-ucsb.github.io/cohort-two/pre-training.md

 * [Synchronous Pretraining video May 14th]()

 Asynchronous Activity:
 * Activity 1:
+  *   Connect your Github to your R Studio.
+Fork and clone today’s repository [here](https://github.com/immerse-ucsb/tidy_wrangling_practice)
+    *   I have found [this resource](https://docs.google.com/document/d/1zx2upJJqFZe94O3BQSMI56Z76s3haLXC0otKSpcZaJQ/edit?usp=sharing) by Allison Horst to be most helpful in connecting your Github account to RStudio.

+* Activity 2:
   *   Read ["Why don't we share data and code?
 Perceived barriers and benefits to public archiving practices" (Gomes et al. 2022)](<https://drive.google.com/file/d/1JwVBErmizy4A660cMGUsaJEc5AVr5aUE/view?usp=share_link>) and reflect on your coding and sharing practices and challenges, in preparation for a brief discussion in the synchronous session.

-* Activity 2:

 [Anonymous Feedback Survey]()